iapyeh/sshscript/syntax.md

 assert $.stderr.find("No such file or directory") > 0
 ```

 There is a special note for $.stderr.
-Please consider the example in 3 cases:
+Please consider the three examples below:

-- A. $cat /non-existed-file
+- A: $cat /non-existed-file
-- B. $$cat /non-existed-file
+- B: $$cat /non-existed-file
-- C. with $$cat /non-existed-file
+- C: with $$cat /non-existed-file

-For local subprocess, $.stderr would have value “No such file or directory” in A, B and C.
+On the localhost (subprocess), $.stderr would have value “No such file or directory” in A, B and C.

-For remote ssh session, $.stderr would have value “No such file or directory” for A only.
-Since for remote ssh session, case B and C, It would be **$.stdout** have the error message “No such file or directory”, not the $.stderr.
-This is the behavior of the paramiko invoke_shell() which implicitly set get_pty=True.
+On a remote server (ssh connection), $.stderr would have value “No such file or directory” for A only.
+Since for remote ssh sessions, case B and C, It would be $.stdout that has the error message “No such file or directory”, not the $.stderr.
+This is the behavior of the Paramiko invoke_shell() which implicitly sets get_pty=True.

 ## @{python-expression}  in command

-You can embed python in command.
-It would be eval() before execution.
+You can embed a  python expression in $-command.
+It would be evaluated before executing the command.
 For example:

 ```python
 import datetime